k3iith/k3iith/README.md

 👋 Hi, I'm Keith Kurukulaadithya

-🎓 Software Engineering Graduate (Second Class Honors) 💼 UI/UX Engineer at Softlogic IT, Sri Lanka
+🎓 Software Engineering Graduate (Second Class Honors).
+💼 UI/UX Engineer at Softlogic IT, Sri Lanka.

-🎨 Passionate about creating intuitive and user-centered digital experiences
+🎨 Passionate about creating intuitive and user-centered digital experiences.

 🚀 What I Do